Mini-Implants “The Economic Snap On Denture”

 Q: What is the process of getting these type of implants?

 A. At your initial consultation, you will set the appointment for the implant placement that will be retrofitted into your old dentures or placed prior to making new dentures.
 If new dentures are being made, it usually takes at least three more visits to make new dentures with mini-implants.

 Q: How do I know if I’m a good candidate for these type of implants?

 A. Unless you have had radiation to your jaw, have uncontrolled diabetes or have extreme bone loss, you are probably a good candidate.
 We have successfully placed implants in people that have lost nearly all of their lower jaw bone.
 According to the American Dental Association (ADA), the best candidates don’t smoke and have healthy gum tissues.

 Q: How soon can I use them?

 A. These implants can in most cases be used immediately.
 The great thing is that the day the implants are placed, we can often attach the denture the same day.
 A patient’s old, loose existing plate can often be used and retrofitted to save the cost of a new denture.
 There are occasions when waiting six weeks is advisable before we connect the denture.

 Q: What do they cost?

 Q: How successful are they?

 A. Implants are over 90% successful in the upper arch and approach the high 90s in the lower jaw.
 That means that up to 10% may have issues and may even have to be removed in some cases, not in all cases, but some.
-There is a $950.00 charge to replace implants that are lost.
+There is a $1100.00 charge to replace or re-implant any implants that fail.

 Q: Does it hurt to put them in?

 A. Implant placement of this type is usually a simple one-step procedure.
 Your gums will not be cut open and no sutures are needed.
 The process is made easy for you with non-lingering sedation and oral conscious sedation.
 You will walk out of the office and probably have no pain at all.

 Q: Does it hurt after they are placed?